 President, Six Elements Home Staging and Voice of Possibility Group Inc.

-Home Staging expert Debra Gould knows how to make money as a home stager and has taught over 8000 students how to do the same.
+Home Staging expert Debra Gould knows how to make money as a home stager and has taught over 30,000 students worldwide how to do the same.
 She is the author of several guides including the Staging Diva Ultimate Design Guide: Home Staging Tips, Tricks and Floor Plans.

 Cat Image Copyright Moyan Brenn